-- a.
-Be designed by a professional engineer. - b.
-Be reviewed by the Board. - c.
-Not pose a potential health hazard or private or public nuisance or undue risk of contamination. - 3.
-The following minimum performance criteria must be required for all permitted systems pursuant to this section: - a.
-If effluent discharge is made into areas in which the possibility exists for occasional direct human contact with the effluent discharge, the effluent at the point of discharge must meet the minimum treatment criteria of TL3 effluent and specifically adhere to each of the following standards: - (1) The geometric mean of the fecal coliform density must not exceed twenty-five (25) per one hundred (100) milliliters when averaged over any five (5) consecutive samples, and no single sample result for fecal coliform can exceed two hundred (200) per one hundred (100) milliliters. - (2) The arithmetic mean of the standard five (5)-day carbonaceous biochemical oxygen demand (CBOD5) must not exceed ten (10) milligrams per liter when averaged over any three (3) consecutive samples. - (3) The arithmetic mean of the total suspended solids must not exceed ten (10) milligrams per liter when averaged over any three (3) consecutive samples. - b.
-If the effluent discharge is made into an area so restricted as to protect against the likelihood of direct human contact with the discharged effluent, the effluent at the point of discharge must meet the treatment criteria of TL2 effluent and specifically adhere to each of the following standards: - (1) The geometric mean of the fecal coliform density must not exceed five hundred (500) per one hundred (100) milliliters when averaged over any five (5) consecutive samples, and no single sample can exceed five thousand 5,000 fecal coliform per one hundred (100) milliliters. - (2) The arithmetic mean of the standard five (5)-day carbonaceous biochemical oxygen demand (CBOD5) must not exceed twenty-five (25) milligrams per liter when averaged over any three (3) consecutive samples. - (3) The arithmetic mean of the total suspended solids must not exceed thirty (30) milligrams per liter when averaged over any three (3) consecutive samples. - 4.
-To determine compliance with the standards contained in this section, the required sampling frequency for fecal coliform, CBOD5, and total suspended solid levels must be performed at least once per month when the system is in operation, and the results submitted to BCPH for compliance with the permit requirements. - 5.
-Methods of Analysis Sampling Points: - a.
-All effluent samples must be analyzed according to the methods prescribed in the American Public Health Association, American Water Works Association, and Water Environment Federation: Standards Methods for the Examination of Water and Wastewater, 21st Edition. - b.
+- (1) The geometric mean of the fecal coliform density must not exceed 25 per 100 milliliters when averaged over any five consecutive samples, and no single sample result for fecal coliform can exceed 200 per 100 milliliters. - (2) The arithmetic mean of the standard five-day carbonaceous biochemical oxygen demand (CBOD5) must not exceed ten milligrams per liter when averaged over any three consecutive samples. - (3) The arithmetic mean of the total suspended solids must not exceed ten milligrams per liter when averaged over any three consecutive samples. - b.
+If the effluent discharge is made into an area so restricted as to protect against the likelihood of direct human contact with the discharged effluent, the effluent at the point of discharge must meet the treatment criteria of TL2 effluent and specifically adhere to each of the following standards: - (1) The geometric mean of the fecal coliform density must not exceed 500 per 100 milliliters when averaged over any five consecutive samples, and no single sample can exceed 5000 fecal coliform per 100 milliliters. - (2) The arithmetic mean of the standard five-day carbonaceous biochemical oxygen demand (CBOD5) must not exceed 25 milligrams per liter when averaged over any three consecutive samples. - (3) The arithmetic mean of the total suspended solids must not exceed 30 milligrams per liter when averaged over any three consecutive samples. - 5.
+To determine compliance with the standards contained in this section, the required sampling frequency for fecal coliform, CBOD5, and total suspended solid levels must be performed at least once per month when the system is in operation and the results submitted to the local public health agency for compliance with the permit requirements. - 6.
+Methods of Analysis Sampling Points: - All effluent samples must be analyzed according to the methods prescribed in the American Public Health Association, American Water Works Association, and Water Environment Federation: Standards Methods for the Examination of Water and Wastewater, 21st edition. - b.
 The sampling point must be a location that is representative of final discharge from the system.

-13. Technology Review and Acceptance
+43.13 Technology Review and Acceptance